 Note: Some of the links in this post are affiliate links.
 This means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
 All opinions remain my own.

-They look weird (and kind of like little bugs or dinosaur eggs) but I promise you they are WORTH adding into your diet.
+Aren’t they fun?!
+They look kind of like little bugs or dinosaur eggs but I promise you they are WORTH adding into your diet.
 Let me share a little about WHY we have chosen to use chia seeds for the last decade.

 Full of nutrients in a tiny little package